geroalexander/mvp-fs-cc/README.md

 ## Blog App
 This is a simple full-stack blog app written in TypeScript with Node.js on the backend and React.js on the frontend.
 The app allows users to view all posts, create new ones, and see a single post.
-Please note that due to time constraints, we did not focus much on styling, and there is no delete functionality of one post as per instructions.
+Please note that due to time constraints, I did not focus much on styling.
+Additionally there is no delete functionality for one post as per instructions.
 I am simply storing the blog posts on the backend, no server, no json file.
 This was done with the time constraint in mind.

 ### How to Start